A monoidal Dold-Kan correspondence for comodules: Example: Unbounded Chain Complexes

 is a $\iio$-Postnikov tower.

-\item For the inductive step, suppose, for a fixed integer $n\geq 0$, the chain complex $G_n^+(W)$ is defined, together with a cofibration $G_n^+(j):X\rightarrow G_n^+(W)$ inducing an isomorphism in homology for degrees $i$, where $0\leq i\leq n$, and a monomorphsim in homology for other degrees.
-Apply Lemma \ref{lem: technical factorization in ch} to the monomorphism $G_n^+(j)$ for the degree $n+1$.
-Denote: The cofibration $G_{n+1}^+(j)$ defined as the chain map:
+\item For the inductive step, suppose, for a fixed integer $n\geq 0$, the chain complex $W^+(n)$ is defined, together with a cofibration $j^+(n)\colon X\rightarrow W^+(n)$ inducing an isomorphism in homology for degrees $i$, where $0\leq i\leq n$, and a monomorphism in homology for other degrees.
+Apply Lemma \ref{lem: technical factorization in ch} to the monomorphism $j^+(n)$ for the degree $n+1$.
+Write $W^+(n+1):=(W^+(n))(n+1)$.
+The cofibration $j^+(n+1)$ defined as the chain map: